Technigo/project-business-site/README.md

 ## The process

-I visualized my website in 3 resolutions(mobile,tablet,desktop) in Figma.
+* I visualized my website in 3 resolutions(mobile,tablet,desktop) in Figma
-I used flexbox to align elements in the main section, styled sign up form with CSS and created the accordion with Javascript.
+* I used flexbox to align elements in the main section
+* Styled the sign up form with CSS
+* Created the accordion with Javascript and added some CSS styling to it

 ## Challenges to solve
 Create a sticky navbar and add a favicon.